SoftwareAG/sagdevops-templates/templates/sag-msc-server-103-and-lower/README.md

 ### Supported use cases

-* Provisioning of new 10.1 or higher environments
+* Provisioning of new 10.1 or 10.3 environments
 * Installing latest fixes and support patches
 * Configuration of:
   * License